-- Does the mentor have the experience to direct the proposed research training, as evidenced by their track record regarding productivity, funding and prior trainees?
+- Does the sponsor have the experience to direct the proposed research training, as evidenced by their track record regarding productivity, funding and prior trainees?

-- Does the mentor have adequate current funding to support the student's work?
+- Does the sponsor have adequate current funding to support the student's work?

-- Does the mentor provide a comprehensive training plan that will facilitate the student's progress towards his/her research career goals?
+- Does the sponsor provide a comprehensive training plan that will facilitate the student's progress towards his/her research career goals?

-- What is the level of commitment of the mentor towards the development of the student?
-How involved will the mentor be in the daily supervision of the student?
+- What is the level of commitment of the sponsor towards the development of the student?
+How involved will the sponsor be in the daily supervision of the student?